 The best solution for a wandering toddler, though, is to find a sleep ritual that works for them.
 It’s not unreasonable to start priming a kid for bedtime hours before — even something as simple as changing the lighting can make a noticeable difference.
 It’s not difficult either.
 Parents know when kids are getting tired — a good sleep ritual lets the kids know, too.
 And once the child starts to get a good night’s sleep, the parents can too.

-Are Bedroom Door Locks Okay?
+Are Bedroom Door Locks for Kids Okay?

 - Gates and Dutch doors are safer options and less alienating for the toddler.

 - Motion alarms can also tell parents when kids make a break for it, and they are easy to implement.

 - A good sleep ritual can help toddlers learn to soothe themselves to sleep, and that is a better outcome than door locks, gates, monitors or alarms.

 This article was originally published on